 Once Kenzie arrived, Jessica supervised as Kenzie ran the shift.
 Kenzie did everything by the book, direct from her notes, like a robot.
 She did not stop doing everything on her list, even when it was time to wait before starting the next thing.
 Jessica did not stop her from doing the paperwork early.
-Kenzie would find out why it was advantageous to wait once she realized that people do come to check in at three in the morning, and how you tell the computer about them gets far more complicated once the nightly paperwork has been done.
+Kenzie would find out why it was advantageous to wait eventually.
+People do come to check in at three in the morning, and how you tell the computer about them gets far more complicated once the nightly paperwork has been done.
 Jessica did stop Kenzie from setting up breakfast so that it would be steaming hot at 2am.

 “That is part of why I break up the work on this shift.
 But to answer your question, stay near the desk and do what you want.
 You can turn on the TV, use your laptop, or the work computers if you feel like standing.
 You can read a book, do homework, or hell, you can paint a masterpiece.”
 Kenzie turned back to the computer and stared at it some more.

 Jessica was standing at the other computer looking for inspiration how to get her life on track.
 She searched the country for jobs in her field, only to find that they required a related minor or even a masters degree.

 About this time Kenzie spun around on her heel in a hurry and went to the back room.
 She came rushing back with her phone and hunched over the computer to get to work.
 Jessica leaned over to see what all the fuss was about.
 As it turned out Ms. Thomas had assigned Kenzie some online training videos she had nearly forgotten about.